permaweb/ao/scheduler-utils/README.md

 - The `GATEWAY_URL`
 - The In-Memory `cacheSize`
+- Following Redirects `followRedirects`, a boolean that optimizes scheduler routing if `true`

 > If you'd like to use no In-Memory Cache, and load the record from chain every time, then set the `cacheSize` to `0`